 • Boost blood flow.
 Better circulation means your muscles get the oxygen and nutrients they need (and remove the waste they don’t) quicker, reducing the rate of fatigue

 • Reduce muscle oscillation.
 Oscillations are the uncomfortable vibrations shooting up your legs when your feet hit the ground.
-Along with being uncomfortable, muscle oscillation can make you tire out faster and damage muscle tissues.
+In addition to being uncomfortable, muscle oscillation can make you tire out faster and damage muscle tissues.

 • Improve proprioception.
-Proprioception is how well your muscles activate and how accurately your brain registers the positioning of your body.
+Proprioception is how well your muscles activate and how accurately your brain registers your body's positioning.
 Quality compression products communicate with your nerves to activate your muscles more efficiently when you run.

 Not to mention, they’ll also help prevent injuries that can disrupt your stamina training routine.
 Socks and calf sleeves will reduce your risk of shin splints, while socks (as they support the foot) will help you avoid sprains.